When you’re about to roll out a new software product in 2025, you may be considering conducting a beta test.

 What Is A Beta Participation Agreement?

-A Beta Participation Agreement is generally a combination of three types of legal documents:
+A Beta Participation Agreement typically combines elements from three key legal documents:

-• Terms of Service: what is involved in the beta test?
+• Terms of Service: outlining what is involved in the beta test, including the scope, timeframes, and the obligations expected from both parties.

-• Non-Disclosure Agreement: can beta testers disclose any information about your product to the general public?
+• Non-Disclosure Agreement: preventing beta testers from disclosing any proprietary or sensitive information about your product to the public.

-Together, these documents set expectations with your beta testers about what’s involved in the test, as well as outlining what they are and aren’t allowed to do.
-The Beta Participation Agreement will also limit your liability for anything that might go wrong during the testing.
+Together, these documents set clear expectations regarding what is involved in the test, as well as outlining what beta testers are, and aren’t, allowed to do.
+The Beta Participation Agreement will also limit your liability for anything that might go wrong during the testing process.

 Why Do I Need A Beta Participation Agreement?